Step 1: pull a local copy of your workspace config files

 Telemetry

 Quonfig automatically collects telemetry data to help you understand how your configurations are being used.
-The telemetry system includes several components:
+Telemetry is sent in the background; there is no public accessor for it on the client.
+Control collection via constructor options:

 const quonfig = new Quonfig({